 - Any person who is a supplier of an asset to you

 - Other persons who have an interest in the property offered to us as security

-Overseas Disclosure We may disclose your personal information, and credit-related information to overseas entities including related entities and service providers located overseas in the European Union, Asia Pacific or the United States of America.
+Overseas Disclosure We may disclose your personal information, and credit-related information to overseas entities including related entities and service providers located overseas in the United Kingdom, European Union, Asia Pacific, Canada or the United States of America.
 Overseas entities may be required to disclose information to relevant foreign authorities under a foreign law.
 More information on overseas disclosure may be found in the entities’ privacy policies.
 Whilst we attempt to select and secure reputable offshore service providers, we are not liable for any breach or misuse of information sent offshore.
 An overseas entity may not be subject to privacy laws or principles similar to those which apply in Australia, and any information disclosed to an overseas entity may not have the same protection as under the Australian Privacy law.
 You may not be able to seek redress for any breach of your privacy which occurs outside of Australia.

 Storage and Security We may store your personal information and credit-related information in cloud or other types of networked or electronic storage and will take reasonable steps to ensure its security.
 However, it is not always practicable to find out where your information may be accessed or held, as electronic or networked storage can be accessed from various countries via an internet connection

 Credit Reporting Bodies We may exchange your personal information and credit-related information with the CRBs listed below.
 The information may be included in reports that the CRBs give other organisations (such as other lenders) to help them assess your credit worthiness.
 Some of the information may adversely affect your credit worthiness (for example if you have defaulted on your loan) and accordingly, may affect your ability to obtain credit from other lenders.